Read about the different drugs used to treat graft versus host disease (GvHD) and how they work.

 This is also known as extracorporeal photopheresis or light therapy.
 Photopheresis can improve skin, liver and mouth GVHD.
 Your doctor may also suggest it for chronic GVHD of the lung.

 You normally have photopheresis after other treatment hasn’t worked or has stopped working.
 Photopheresis is a complicated process and it may take up to 6 months before you see any real improvement in symptoms.
-Your doctor will refer you to a a skin specialist (dermatologist) if they think photopheresis may help your GVHD.
+Your doctor refers you to a skin specialist (dermatologist) if they think photopheresis may help your GVHD.
 You might need to go to a different centre that offers this treatment.

 How you have it